Dedicated Canadians recognized for their volunteer contributions to Veterans

 Dedicated Canadians recognized for their volunteer contributions to Veterans Français

-This week, the Honourable Lawrence MacAulay, Minister of Veterans Affairs and Associate Minister of National Defence, presented the Minister of Veterans Affairs Commendation to the following Atlantic region residents in recognition of their contributions in service to Canada's Veterans:
+Today, the Honourable Lawrence MacAulay, Minister of Veterans Affairs and Associate Minister of National Defence, presented the Minister of Veterans Affairs Commendation to the following Ontario residents in recognition of their contributions in service to Canada's Veterans:

 Since its creation in 2001, the Minister of Veterans Affairs Commendation has been awarded each year to deserving Canadians who have improved the care and well-being of our Veterans, or honoured the sacrifices they have made.
 Close to 1,200 individuals from across provinces and territories have been awarded the Commendation over the past two decades.